ncarboni/arthistorydata/README.md

 #  README

-In the repository some information about the modelling of CRM entities by Villa I Tatti in the context of the Data for Art History programme.
+In this repository are present some information about the modelling of CRM entities by Villa I Tatti in the context of the Art History Data programme.

+The choices are expressed in Modelling.md and, based on that, rendered as a webpage